These low-level routines must be called by programs that have to

 considered non-portable.
 All other functions are as described by

-provide them without declaring them.
-X/Open does not specify them.
+Some provide them without declaring them.
+X/Open does not

-setupterm from initscr or newterm uses buffered I/O, and would
+to setupterm from initscr or newterm uses buffered I/O, and would

 write to the corresponding stream.
 In addition to the limitation

 that the terminal was left in block-buffered mode on exit (like

-System V curses), it was problematic because ncurses did not allow a reliable
+System V curses), it was problematic because ncurses did not

-by ncurses.
+directly by ncurses.
 Some of the low-level functions described

 in this manual page write to the standard output.
 They are not

 signal-safe.
 The high-level functions in ncurses use alternate

 The X/Open Curses prototypes are based on the SVr4 curses header

-constant, and in most cases overlooking parameters
+already constant, and in most cases overlooking parameters

 which normally would use const.
-Using constant parameters for functions which
+Using constant parameters

-the function prototypes to use the const keyword.
-The ncurses
+change the function prototypes to use the const keyword.
+The

-· X/Open Curses prototypes tparm with a fixed number of
+• X/Open Curses prototypes tparm with a fixed number of